Chronicle of Geoffrey le Baker of Swinbroke

 Continues.

-Become a Member via our 'Buy Me a Coffee' page to read complete text.
+Become a Member via our Buy Me a Coffee page to read more.

-On 3rd September 1341 [her son-in-law] Hugh Courtenay (age 14) and [her daughter] Elizabeth de Vere were married.
-She the daughter of [her husband] John de Vere 7th Earl of Oxford (age 29) and Maud Badlesmere Countess of Oxford (age 33).
+On 3rd September 1341 [her son-in-law] Hugh Courtenay (age 14) and Elizabeth de Vere were married.
+She the daughter of John de Vere 7th Earl of Oxford (age 29) and Maud Badlesmere Countess of Oxford (age 33).
 He the son of Hugh Courtenay 2nd or 10th Earl Devon (age 38) and Margaret Bohun Countess Devon (age 30).
 They were third cousin once removed.
 He a great grandson of King Edward I of England.
 She a great x 5 granddaughter of King Henry "Curtmantle" II of England.

 In 1350 [her daughter] Elizabeth de Vere died.